Riley Reiff: 2012 season

-Reiff was drafted by the Detroit Lions at 23rd overall in the 2012 NFL Draft.
+Reiff was selected by the Detroit Lions at 23rd overall in the 2012 NFL draft.
 He was the second of only two offensive tackles selected in the first round of the 2012 NFL Draft (behind Matt Kalil, who was selected 4th overall by the Vikings).
 Reiff's duties in his rookie campaign were limited to that of a blocking tight end/H-back.
 He earned his first career start in Week 4 against the Minnesota Vikings on September 30.
 Reiff had one start at the left tackle position coming in the teams Thanksgiving Day matchup against the Houston Texans.
 In Week 14, he rotated in the offensive line as usual and also returned a short kickoff for 10 yards.
 Despite his limited role in the 2012 season, Reiff was rated as the Lions top run blocker by Pro Football Focus (PFF).
 He was voted by his teammates for the Mel Farr Rookie of the Year Award.